pyControl/docs/docs/user-guide/hardware.md

 The special function pin has different functions on different ports, for example it may be an extra driver line or a pin with digital to analog (DAC) functionality, see below for more information.

 Typically devices which plug into a behaviour port have several inputs and outputs, for example the [Poke](#poke) device comprises an IR beam, stimulus LED and solenoid.
-Rather than having to specify each input and output on a hardware device seperately, each device has its own Python class which takes a behaviour port as an argument, allowing it to be instantiated with a single command.
+Rather than having to specify each input and output on a hardware device separately, each device has its own Python class which takes a behaviour port as an argument, allowing it to be instantiated with a single command.
 For example the hardware definition below specifies that 3 nose pokes are plugged into ports 1-3 of Breakout board 1.2.

 ```python
 from devices import *